Boycotts of Chinese products: United Kingdom

 In May 2020, leader of the Brexit Party, Nigel Farage declared that it was "Time to stop buying all Chinese goods" and claimed that the Chinese "intend to be a bullying master of countries that have become too dependent on them."
 A group of lawyers and activists submitted a 60-page document urging the UK government to ban the import of all cotton from Xinjiang over concerns of "forced labour regime" in the province.
 A MailOnline survey conducted in June 2020 revealed that 49% of British citizens would boycott "at least some Chinese products", while two-thirds voted in favour of increasing tariffs on Chinese imports.

 Italy

-On 10 May 2021, after a reportage from an investigative program called "report" on the 3rd channel (well respected in the country) there was a boycott of Chinese made products.
-The report claimed that thousands of Chinese made surveillance cameras from the company Hikvision were installed in hundreds of prosecutor buildings, ministries and companies all over the country, raising concerns about Hikvision's connection with the PLA (the Chinese army).
+On 10 May 2021, after a reportage from an investigative program called "Report" on RAI 3, there was a boycott of Chinese-made products.
+The report claimed that thousands of Chinese-made surveillance cameras from the company Hikvision were installed in hundreds of prosecutor buildings, ministries and companies all over the country, raising concerns about Hikvision's connection with the PLA (the Chinese army).
 The cameras were able to talk to each other, save data and send data overseas to China when a connection was available, after further investigations the cameras were found in major airports.
 Dislike for China has been rising in Italy in 2021.